ChrisPritchard/ctf-writeups/tryhackme/jurassicpark.md

 Trying the query `1 union select null, password, null, null, null from users` results in the password `ih8dinos` being printed on screen.
 I had confirmed the five column select and positioning already through trial and error.

-Select into outfile didn't work.
+Select into outfile didn't work (--secure-file-priv or whatever was not set).
 Select `user()` revealed mysql was running as root@localhost.
 Trying to ssh onto the box with root and `ih8dinos` did not get me access unfortunately.

+I discovered the sql inject would only return the last row from its query as a result.
+Therefore, ih8dinos from above was the password of the final row in the users table.
+Appending `limit 2` got a second and as far as I could see, the only other password: `D0nt3ATM3`.
+This also didn't work with ssh.